orange fruit on white table

 Thanksgiving Recipes: 6 Dishes Made with Pumpkin (That Aren’t Pie)

-It's that time of the year: pumpkins are everywhere and we're all assiduously working on our Thanksgiving guest lists, menus and shopping lists.
-What's one to do with the ubiquitous vegetable of the season, if you're a pumpkin pie heretic?
+It’s that time of the year: pumpkins are everywhere and we’re all working on Thanksgiving guest lists, menus, and shopping trips.
+But what if you’re not a pumpkin pie fan?
+Here are six great ways to put that beautiful seasonal vegetable to good use.

 • 1 x 7 lb pumpkin